-- Some children may have been identified at pre-school as having additional needs and will already have One Plans or EHCP's when they start school. - Where possible, the school will attend any meetings in relation to the child's needs to outline what the school is able to offer and plan an enhanced transition for the child. - Children with SEN are identified and assessed as soon as possible after their entry to school. - Within the first half term in school all pupils are assessed. - The school will refer to the Provision Guidance document to help determine a child's level of need and ways to support them in school. - Referrals can be made to specific support teams such as Speech and Language, Educational Psychologist, Community Paediatrics etc.. with the consent of parents. - Continuous teacher assessment and careful observation provide evidence for diagnosis. - Pupils with Special Needs are monitored by the Class Teacher, SENCO and Headteacher. - Liaison takes place on a regular basis between SENCO and all school staff and termly with parents.
+- Some children may have been identified at pre-school as having additional needs and will already have One Plans or EHCP's when they start school. - Where possible, the school will attend any meetings in relation to the child's needs to outline what the school is able to offer and plan an enhanced transition for the child. - Children with SEND are identified and assessed as soon as possible after their entry to school. - Within the first half term in school all pupils are assessed. - The school will refer to the Ordinarily Available (Provision Guidance) document to help determine a child's level of need and ways to support them in school. - Referrals can be made to specific support teams such as Speech and Language, Educational Psychologist, Community Paediatrics etc.. with the consent of parents. - Continuous teacher assessment and careful observation provide evidence for diagnosis. - Pupils with Special Needs are monitored by the Class Teacher, SENCO and Headteacher. - Liaison takes place on a regular basis between SENCO and all school staff and termly with parents.

-SEN support
+SEND support

-- If a child is identified as working at a much lower level than their peers parents will be asked to attend a One Planning meeting where a picture of the whole child will be recorded and outcomes identified for the term. - Sometimes the child will work in an intervention as part of a small group, other times they may need more specific support from a trained adult. - Where a child needs more specific support the SENCO will contact the Educational Psychologist or other relevant professionals. - Interventions may include; ELS, EPS Maths (known in school as Wizard Maths), 5 minute box Literacy and 5 minute box Numeracy or Talk Boost.
+- If a child is identified as working at a much lower level than their peers, parents will be asked to attend a One Planning meeting where a picture of the whole child will be recorded and outcomes identified for the term. - Sometimes the child will work in an intervention as part of a small group, other times they may need more specific support from a trained adult. - Where a child needs more specific support the SENCO will contact the Inclusion Partner or Educational Psychologist. - Interventions may include; ELSA, Talk Boost, Precision Teach, Gym Trail, Musical Communication, Attention Bucket and Zones of Regulation. - If sufficient progress has not been made then another intervention may be identified and more support and advice will be sought from specialists. - One Planning meetings occur termly and if expected progress is not made then the school and parents may decide to apply for a Needs Assessment, the first step to applying for an EHCP.